Restorative Justice

 - Restorative Justice helps offenders’ face those have been affected by their behaviour, understand the impact of their actions, and take whatever steps they can to address the harm they have causes

-- Offenders have an opportunity to talk about the circumstances of the crime and they can fulfil their obligations to the victim and community in ways that can be meaningful than through other criminal justice processes
+- Offenders have an opportunity to talk about the circumstances of the crime and they can fulfill their obligations to the victim and community in ways that can be meaningful than through other criminal justice processes

 - Offenders can acknowledge the harm done to the victim and community by providing an apology, or fulfilling the conditions of an agreement between created by the participants